mdrmike/sato2sailing/index.md

 A common misconception about sailing is its really expensive.
 Sailing is actually less expensive or comparable to most organized sports.

 In addition to learning and fun, sailing is about culture.
 It is unique to communities near the ocean (and some lakes).
 Long Beach in particular has a rich sailing history, including the [Midwinter Regatta](http://scyamidwinterregatta.org/regatta-history/), which started in 1928 is the longest running annual regatta in Southern California.
 <!--more-->

 ### Get Started

+If you're interested in joining our club, start on the [About Sato Sailing page](/about/)!

-If you've joined our team (or ready to do so), start by accessing the club :file_folder: <a href="https://drive.google.com/drive/folders/0B7xS-e7S036gT0QzNGpURHl4LTA" rel="nofollow" target="_blank">Shared folder</a>.
+This is where you'll learn all about the program, find registration info, and further instructions.
+The latest information is always found in the club :file_folder: <a href="https://drive.google.com/drive/folders/0B7xS-e7S036gT0QzNGpURHl4LTA" rel="nofollow" target="_blank">Shared folder</a>.
 This folder provides full read, edit, and create access to all the shared documents about the club.
 They are updated often, by all parents & sailors.
 We share info about the club, coordinate carpooling to practice and regattas, coordinate fund-raising activities, and more!

 ### Sailing Organizations

+Info about the organizations we're involved, help us with our program, or just good to know about in the world of sailing.

 -  [ABYC: Alamitos Bay Yacht Club](https://abyc.org/high-school-sailing/high-school) — Local facility that hosts High School Sailing Program, including boats & coaching.
 -  [PCISA ](https://pcisa.hssailing.org/schedule/socal/2017/2018/socal) — Regional district of the [Interscholastic Sailing Association (ISSA)](https://hssailing.org/) governs secondary school sailing in the United States